 - “Love, War, and Women in French Fiction & Cinema since 1950,” fall 2009.
 (Megan Cunningham)

 Study Abroad Teaching & Leadership

-Professor Glasco is currently working on the completion of a book entitled Parody and Palimpsest: Intertextual Dialogues/Intercultural Discourse in the Novels of Jean-Philippe Toussaint (forthcoming, Peter Lang Publishing, Inc).
+Professor Glasco has just completed a book entitled Parody and Palimpsest: Intertextuality, Language and the Ludic in the Novels of Jean-Philippe Toussaint (New York: Peter Lang Publishing, Inc., 2014).

 Contemporary Belgian writer Jean-Philippe Toussaint is the author of ten books published by Editions de Minuit and one of the rare writers to enjoy great success in scholarly circles and the general public.
 His novels have been translated into over thirty languages and are part of French literature curricula at universities worldwide.
 Glasco's book will contribute to literary studies and the humanities by adding to the emerging body of work on intertextuality through expansion of critical examinations of Toussaint's texts, and by linking these to cross-disciplinary texts that include not only Russian, American, and Japanese literatures, for example, but also film, visual art, and socio-cultural/linguistic markers.
 Glasco incorporates examples from Toussaint’s own texts, the language, literature, art, products, and thus culture, of others and as a result relates intertextuality to global cultures and new media via his contemporary literary landscapes.
 Subsequently, intertextuality embodies a microcosm for globalization and a model for intellectual collaboration.